Sometimes, when I travel, I simply want to stay put.

 When you travel to Italy, you’ll notice that at most of Italy’s beach towns, the season begins right around Easter and extends until late September, and that’s also the case in Forte Dei Marmi.

-This part of the Tuscan coast has historically been a locals spot, but it has become more and more popular with Russians, Germans, and Middle Easterners.
-Most travelers visit from June through August, when it's almost impossible to find lodging during the weekends.
+This part of the Tuscan coast has historically been a local spot, but it has become more and more popular with Russians, Germans, and Middle Eastern travelers.
+Most visit from June through August when it’s almost impossible to find lodging during the weekends.

 Instead, go in shoulder season– late Spring and early Fall–when the weather is nice, but it’s less crowded.
 Don’t visit in the winter months as it’s usually cold and the restaurants are closed.